BrandXX/open-webui/functions/unload_models_from_vram/README.md

 ---

+## Changelog

+- **Version 1.0.0**
+  - Initial release.
+  - Robust error handling with clear emitter feedback.
+  - Detailed logging for troubleshooting.
+  - Asynchronous operation for seamless integration in chat-based interfaces.

+---

 ## Contributions
 Contributions are more than welcome!
 If you have ideas, bug fixes, or improvements, feel free to fork the repository and submit a pull request.
 For more details, check out the [GitHub repository](https://github.com/BrandXX/open-webui/).

+- Note: I normally run solo so I'm new to contributors.
+If you’re interested in contributing, please bear with me while I work to better understand the process.

 ---